philphilphil/zug/README.md

 # zug
-software to control various things of a model train with a raspberry pi This is not usable by others since its tailored to my train build but maybe it helps someone.
+software to control various things of a model train with a raspberry pi.
+This is not usable by others since its tailored to my train build but maybe it helps someone.

 ## Hardware